Babymetal: 2016–2017: Touring and Metal Resistance

 In October 2017, Babymetal were officially revealed as the performers of the "Unikitty Theme" for the Unikitty!
 TV series.
 On December 2 and 3, 2017, Babymetal performed at the Hiroshima Green Arena, with the shows billed Legend "S" Baptism XX.
-This was the first time the group performed in Su-Metal's hometown of Hiroshima, and it was an early coming of age celebration for her, since December 20, 2017 was her 20th birthday (as hinted in the show title), the age of majority in Japan; the lyrics to "Headbangeeeeerrrrr!!!!", about a girl's fifteenth birthday, were even modified for the occasion.
-This was also Babymetal's first performance without all three members, as Yuimetal was unable to perform due to illness.
+It was the first time the group performed in Su-metal's hometown of Hiroshima, and it was an early coming of age celebration for her, since December 20, 2017 was her 20th birthday (as hinted in the show title), the age of majority in Japan; the lyrics to "Headbangeeeeerrrrr!!!!", about a girl's fifteenth birthday, were even modified for the occasion.
+It was also Babymetal's first performance without all three members, as Yuimetal was unable to perform due to illness.

 On December 30, 2017, Kami Band guitarist Mikio Fujioka fell from an observation deck; he died from his injuries on January 5, 2018.
 Babymetal released a eulogy on Twitter on January 9, commemorating his work with the band.